Cushychicken/cushychicken.github.io/_posts/2019-03-14-radiated-emissions-debug.md

 Radiated emissions are a measure of how much electronic noise an electronic product emits into its surroundings.
 The government sets limits on this noise with the goal of regulating the limited electronmagnetic spectrum available to legitimate transmitters - i.e., wireless communications.

-That's a delightful description, but not a particularly useful.
+That's a delightful description, but not a particularly useful one.
 I'm willing to bet that, if you're reading this page, "radiated emissions" likely means "a test your design is failing".

 # Why do you care?
 Three reasons: